sph2sail/ficam-pacs/pages/pacs_procurements.md

 - Chief Information Officers (CIO)
 - Chief Security Officers (CSO)

-Participants are recommended to be involved in activities where their role is listed in blue, bold font.
+Agency staff should be encouraged to participate in steps where their role is listed in blue, bold font.

 ## PACS/E-PACS Procurement Checklist